 Posterior Sag Sign

-Detect posterior cruciate ligament injuries accurately with the Posterior Sag Sign, a reliable physical examination maneuver in healthcare.
+Detect posterior cruciate ligament injuries accurately with the Posterior Sag Sign, a reliable physical examination maneuver.

 What is a posterior cruciate ligament tear?

-One key physical examination finding for diagnosing a PCL tear is the Posterior Sag Sign, where the tibia sags backward when the knee is bent.
-This sign is highly specific and sensitive to posterior cruciate ligament injuries.
-Other tests, like the posterior drawer and Lachman tests, also help confirm the diagnosis (Ermer et al., 2019).
+One key physical examination finding for diagnosing a PCL tear is the Posterior Sag Sign, in which the tibia sags backward when the knee is flexed.
+This sign is both specific and sensitive for detecting posterior cruciate ligament injuries.
+Tests like the posterior drawer and Lachman tests may also be used to confirm the diagnosis.

 Symptoms of this tear